Crime Prevention Tips

 Follow these tips to help make this a safer campus:

-Take a load off.
-Rent a locker. $15 for 1 semester/$25 for 2 semesters/$30 for the year (Includes summer).
-Lockers are located on the second floor in the Spurk “C” building on the Haverhill campus and in the cafeteria on the Lawrence campus.
-Locks are provided.
+- Lockers are available for rent and are located on the second floor in the Spurk (C Building) on the Haverhill campus and in the cafeteria on the Lawrence campus.
 Please visit the Student Engagement Center if you are interested in renting a locker.

 Automobile Security Tips

-Always try to walk with other people or when other people are nearby.
+- Always try to walk with other people.
 Walk with your keys in your hand and be ready to unlock your car.
 Get in and lock it right away.
 Always check your back seat before getting into the car and when appropriate wait for others to start their cars before driving off.

 Personal Safety Tips

-If you become involved in a dangerous situation, do not attempt a physical confrontation if escape is possible.
-Go to the nearest phone and call Security.
+- If you become involved in a dangerous situation, do not attempt a physical confrontation if escape is possible.
+Go to the nearest phone and call Campus Security.